 - The Minnie Howard Campus houses 884 ninth-grade students

-- The T.C.
-Satellite Campus offers online courses for 100 students on the second floor of Central Office and has its own principal
+- The Satellite Campus offers online courses for 100 students on the second floor of Central Office and has its own principal

 - Chance for Change program houses 25 to 40 students at South Peyton Street with its own principal